SLVC-DIDA: Signature-less Verifiable Credential-based Issuer-hiding and Multi-party Authentication for Decentralized Identity: Related Work

-Another type of methods was to utilize cryptographic primitives to achieve secure identity verification, such as the threshold signatures and aggregate signatures.
+To decentralize the trust relying on a single issuer, Another type of methods has explored cryptographic credential-based schemes for achieving distributed issuance of DIDs and VCs across multiple authorities, such as threshold signatures \cite{li2024dtacb,mir2023threshold,shi2023threshold,sonnino2018coconut} and distributed key generation \cite{liu2025fully,deng2024futuredid,yin2025dp,yin2025didtrust}.
 Since threshold credentials typically enable users to obtain credentials in a decentralized manner while maintaining their privacy, Li {\em et al.} \cite{li2024dtacb} proposed a dynamic method to support batch display of credentials and proof of the number of credentials, while keeping the user's credential set private.
-Sonnino {\em et al.}\cite{sonnino2018coconut} proposed a selective disclosure credential scheme that supports distributed threshold issuance, public and private attributes, re-randomization, and multiple un-linkable selective attribute revelations. \cite{hebant2023traceable} introduced the use of aggregate signatures with randomized tags, allowing specific tracking authorities to perform tracking. \cite{mir2023aggregate} employed two signature primitives, aggregated signatures with randomized tags and public keys and aggregate Mercurial signatures, to propose an issuer-hidden multi-authorization anonymous credential scheme.
-Secure Multi-party Computation (SMPC) was a technical option for establishing distributed trust across multiple parties in DID authentication.
-For instance, Tan {\em et al.} \cite{tan2023mpcauth} introduced an efficient protocol for establishing multi-factor authentication within SMPC.
-Despite the progress made in using cryptographic primitives, the existing solutions mostly focused on single-domain environments, so that the challenges of establishing a cross-domain DID authentication still exist.
+Sonnino {\em et al.}\cite{sonnino2018coconut} proposed a selective disclosure credential scheme that supports distributed threshold issuance, public and private attributes, re-randomization, and multiple un-linkable selective attribute revelations.
+For distributed key generation, DP-DID \cite{yin2025dp} proposes a dynamic committees with batch proactive secret sharing to resistant the mobile adversary attacks.
+While the above schemes achieve privacy preservation of user identity attributes toward verifiers, the authentic user data are still disclosed to issuers for VC issuance.
+Furthermore, the issuer-hiding problem remains unaddressed.